Anemone is a genus of about120 species of perennial flowering plants in the family Ranunculaceae, native to Europe, North America and Japan.

 The genus name is derived from the Greek word “anemone”, which means “daughter of the wind”.

-Anemone is a symbol of protection and anticipation.
+Anemone is a symbol of rebirth, new beginnings and the never-ending circle of life.

 Anemone belongs to the Ranunculaceae family.
 Members of this family are known both for their toxicity and medicinal properties.